rkoeninger/ShenScript/README.md

 Requires recent version (10+) of [Node.js and npm](https://nodejs.org/en/download/).

+Works in most modern browers (Chromium, Firefox, Safari and Edge).

 ## Building and Testing

 First, run `npm install` as you would with any other Node project.
 Then run the following scripts build and test the project.
 Steps need to be run in order - steps after `fetch-kernel` won't work if the kernel hasn't been fetched.